 The process for reconciling an account depends on the types of transactions that flow through it.
 Bank and credit card accounts are the main ones that small businesses reconcile regularly.
 Nearly every accounting software package includes a built-in module for reconciling bank and credit card accounts.
 This makes reconciliation a matter of ensuring the bank feeds are current.
 Checking off matching items, and accounting for the differences between the two sets of records.

 A key to reconciling any account is making sure that both sets of records have a starting point where they agree.
-If it’s been a while since you’ve reconciled an account, you’ll have to go back in time until you find a point where the balances match (which may be when the account was opened).
+If it’s been a while since you’ve reconciled an account.
+You’ll have to go back in time until you find a point where the balances match (which may be when the account was opened).

 Get Reconciled